Rachel-Horovits/ai-learning-platform/README.md

 ## Assumptions

-- The platform is intended for demo/educational purposes.
 - AI responses can be mocked for local development.
 - JWT authentication is used for protected routes.
 - Admin users are managed via the admin dashboard.